naturalprogrammer/spring-lemon/README.md

 These configurations and patterns could be reused in most of the applications, maybe with minor tweaks.
 How about someone writing this common code as a configurable and extensible library, which you can include in your *pom* and start coding your business logic rightaway?
 Or, you can at least learn the best practices from the library, and use those in your code?

 Welcome to *Spring Lemon*.
 It has all the essential configurations and patterns for developing single page application (SPA) backends and REST APIs using Spring Boot.
 It also has a production-ready user module with features like sign up, sign in, validate email, change password, etc., which you can use in your applications.
-For most of the applications, Spring Lemon can be used without or with some customization.
+For most of the applications, Spring Lemon can be used without or with a little customization.
 But, if you don't find it suitable for your application, feel free to fork it, or just roll out your own library by learning its patterns and practices.
 Better yet, be a contributor to this library!

 ## Limitations
-Currently Spring Lemon supports only Spring Data JPA.
+Currently Spring Lemon supports only Spring Data JPA, so you will be limited to RDBMS.

 ## Getting Started
 Below are the steps to quickly develop a REST API using Spring Lemon.
 If you like videos, here is it.